Scrum and Agile app: backlog, sprints, epics, and burndown

 • Burndown: a line chart of points remaining over the sprint term, with a gauge toggle for a single-number view.

-Sprints surface in two places: as columns on the circle's Projects tab when grouped by Sprint, and as their own nests you can open for the full board and details.
+Sprints surface in two places: as columns on the circle's Projects tab when grouped by Sprint, and as their own items you can open for the full board and details.

 Open a sprint to see two tabs: